maiku1008/sudoku/README.md

 Solved in:  11.149529ms
 ```

-Run with `-f filename.txt` for resolving the puzzles in each of the lines of the txt file
+Run with `-file filename.txt` for resolving the puzzles in each of the lines of the txt file
 ```
-./sudoku_solver -f puzzles_medium.txt
+./sudoku solve --file puzzles_medium.txt
 ```

 ## API